Signed in as:

 While not a primary nootropic, it complements brain-supporting mushrooms like Lion’s Mane.

-Yes, Reishi’s adaptogenic and anti-inflammatory properties may:
+6. Can Reishi help with anxiety or depression?
+Reishi’s adaptogenic and anti-inflammatory properties may:

 It’s not a substitute for clinical treatment, but many users report improved calm and mood stability.